-From year 4 when trees have successfully established part of the fencing alongside the route can be removed to encourage access, with a path and culvert established over the ditch running parallel to the Nickey Line.
+From year 4 when trees have successfully established the fencing alongside the route can be removed to encourage access.
 Minor works will be required to ensure new access routes in a level.

 4.2.1.3 Scrub clearance to east of M1